Connie Smith: Legacy and honors

-Smith has also been given honors and achievements as part of her legacy.
-In 2002, she was ranked in the top ten of CMTs televised special of the 40 Greatest Women of Country Music.
+Smith has been given honors and achievements as part of her legacy.
+In 2002, she was ranked in the top 10 on CMT's televised special of the 40 Greatest Women of Country Music.
 In 2011, she was inducted into the West Virginia Music Hall of Fame.
 Alongside Garth Brooks, Smith was inducted into the Country Music Hall of Fame in 2012.
 "Just to be in the company of the great Kitty Wells is enough," she commented after hearing the news.
 In 2015, she celebrated 50 years as a member of the Grand Ole Opry radio broadcast.
 Her celebration was honored in a performance joined by Alison Krauss and Mel Tillis, among others.
-In 2017, she was ranked on Rolling Stones list of the "100 Greatest Country Artists of All-Time".
+In 2017, she was ranked on Rolling Stones list of the "100 Greatest Country Artists of All Time".

 In March 2021, Smith's legacy was further cemented by the Library of Congress, which added "Once a Day" to the National Recording Registry.
 In April 2021, Smith's husband, Marty Stuart, announced a documentary to be released about her life and career titled Connie: The Cry of the Heart.
 "Studying the depth of what Marty and Connie have achieved in the industry and then discovering their ability to predict the business trends around their legacy makes me very excited to be part of what they are doing," said Nick Kontonicolas, who will help broadcast the documentary on his network.